Call Monitoring

 6. Improve SEO For Better Traffic

-Sales calls reveal lesser-known pain points and concerns that your marketing team may have not considered.
-This can help content strategists focus their SEO efforts by finding less competitive, specific to your niche keywords — specifically longtail keywords (3 words or more).
+Sales calls reveal lesser-known pain points and concerns that your marketing team may not have considered.
+This can help content strategists focus their SEO efforts by finding less competitive specific to your niche keywords — specifically longtail keywords (3 words or more).

-Sales calls can help your writers generate content that’s better tailored to what your potential customers are actually looking for when they type queries into search engines (i.e., Google stuff).
+Sales calls can help your writers generate content that’s better tailored to what your potential customers are looking for when they type queries into search engines (i.e., Google stuff).

 Create A Growth Machine